 Why did you choose Bluetooth® technology over other wireless technologies?

 The system needed to be able to determine which specific room a user was in, and we knew that neither GPS nor Wi-Fi records could provide location information at such a precise level.
-Bluetooth® beacons are also widely available and highly compatible with a wide range of technology.
-Because we knew we could procure as many beacons as needed when they were needed, we were able to start small and rapidly scale up.
+Bluetooth® beacons are also widely available and highly compatible with a variety of devices.
+Because we knew we could procure as many beacons as needed when we needed them, we were able to start small and rapidly scale up.

 Bluetooth® beacon-based systems are the best solution since the equipment is easily procured and deployed and maintenance costs are low.